Manticore-Platform/manticore-cli/README.md

 ## Disclaimer

 We are not responsible for any damage you might cause with this go tool.
 Use at own risk and for testing and learning only.
 Demo purposes only!
-Use this to avoid ransomware and make better tools against it.
+Use this to avoid threats and make better tools against them.